 - 1 Turn off the computer.

 - 2 Disconnect the mouse.

 - 3 Turn on the computer.

 - 4 At the Windows desktop, use the touch pad to move the cursor around, select an icon, and open it.

 If the touch pad operates correctly, the mouse may be defective.

-REINSTALL THE TOUCH PAD DRIVER - See "Reinstalling Drivers and Utilities" on page 92.
+REINSTALL THE TOUCH PAD DRIVER - See page 90.

 External Keyboard Problems

 NOTE: When you attach an external keyboard, the integrated keyboard remains fully functional.